prerityash/Portfolio/README.md

 # Portfolio
-This is my portfolio website which is still in under construction
+this is my old project just for fun and is of no use